zacfukuda/graphql-mongo/Basic/README.md

 ### 2. [buildSchema](http://graphql.org/graphql-js/utilities/#buildschema)

-The method 2 is `buildSchema`, which creates a GraphQLSchema object from GraphQL schema language.
+The method 2 is to use `buildSchema`, which creates a GraphQLSchema object from GraphQL schema language.
 As you will see, the method 2 is easier than the method 1 and more preferable—if you do not want to use other extra GraphQL-related packages.
-This methods uses Mongoose to establish a connection to database.
+In method 2, Mongoose is being used to establish a connection with database.

 ## Get started